Tamales are such a wonderful hand held yet oddly complete meal.

 This is a pre-Columbian way of softening corn (and also other grains) through wood ashes.

 What are Different Tamales Variations?

-Meet the Mexican Variations of Tamales
+Meet the Mexican Variations of tamales.

 Depending on where region you are, you’ll have unique “what is tamales” answers.

 Tamales here also goes with pork or chicken wrapped in fresh banana leaf.

 - In San Cristobal de las Casa, Chiapas- In this place it is known as tamales untados.

-Tamales and its Different Fillings
+Tamales and Its Different Fillings